yoshisam1/invoice_processor/README.md

     ```
     streamlit run app.py
     ```
 Now, you're all set to explore and interact with the project right on your local machine!

+5. **Upload Invoice**:
+You can either use the sample invoice provided in example_invoices folder or upload your own.